 From 2006, I am working on Entropy then btrCloud, a software solution to manage virtual machine in cluster environment.
 In this context, I proposed a dynamic consolidation system for virtualized environment using the constraint programming approach.
 Around this topic, I am also involved in the modeling, scaling and validation of cloud IaaS management system.
 I am the author or co-author of more than 50 international publications or communications.

-I am involved more precisely in the energy management of distributed system.
-I worked or work on : Data Center and Server energy modeling, data center dynamic consolidation, IoT, BlockChain.
+More generaly, I am involved in the energy management of distributed system.
+I worked or work on : Data Center and Server energy modeling, cluster dynamic consolidation, IoT, BlockChain.
 In addition, I also work in the security of virtualized (or not) operating systems.

 A technology transfer has enhanced his research, by the EasyVirt start'up creation in 2011, a young innovative enterprise specialized in the data center management and optimization.
 At the end of 2018, the company deployed its DCScope software in more than 300 companies.